Minnesota Valley National Wildlife Refuge

 Refuge Friends Inc supports the Partner School Program at the Refuge, which provides environmental education and interpretation lessons to students K-5th grade in the metro Area.
 The Blue Goose Bus Fund provides a free trip to the refuge for schools in need.
 These schools have over 50% of students needing free/reduced-cost lunch.
 They visit the refuge 3 times throughout the year, and get to experience and track the changes in nature through the seasons.

-Refuge lands gradually increase through a unique partnership with the Minnesota Valley National Wildlife Refuge Trust, Inc. The Minnesota Valley Trust is acquiring new lands, which will be donated to the U.S. Fish & Wildlife Service and managed by Minnesota Valley National Wildlife Refuge.
+Refuge lands gradually increase through a unique partnership with the Minnesota Valley Trust Board.
+The Minnesota Valley Trust is acquiring new lands, which will be donated to the U.S. Fish & Wildlife Service and managed by Minnesota Valley National Wildlife Refuge.

 Urban Wildlife Conservation Program